 Books were my survival during my childhood, and my journey into myself.
 Books give me hope.
 I hope mine will give you hope, too, or something that you need.

 Why I Write

 I write for so many reasons.
-I write because I love good books–love the exhilaration that comes from a great story.
-I write because I hope that my books may reach others and give them something they need, the way books did for me when I was growing up–and still do.
-I write realistic fiction because I want others to know that they are not alone.
+I write because I love good books–-love the exhilaration that comes from a great story.
+I write because I hope that my books may reach others and give them something they need, the way books did for me when I was growing up–-and still do.
+I write realistic fiction because I want others to know that they are not alone, and that things can get better.
 I hope that a teen may hand someone one of my books and say, "Read this.
 This is what it's like for me," and maybe that person will give them greater understanding or compassion.
 I write fantasy because I hope that someone will find it inspiring.
+I write to increase compassion and understanding, even while I write to entertain.
 And I write for myself.
 I write because I need to.
 Sometimes to get things out, sometimes to speak to others.

 I always try to write from my heart, whether I'm writing fantasy or realistic fiction.
-I try to write emotional truths.
+I write emotional truths.

 Children's author Barbara Greenwood speaks beautifully about why authors need honesty in our writing:

 "Children read to learn what might happen to them next.
 As writers, we have an obligation to be honest in our writing.
 We've lived longer, had more thoughts about our experiences; we know what life is like.
 We need to be as honest as we can about our experiences.
 We do children a disservice if we present life in a sentimental light.
 We need to be completely honest, as long as we use common sense about the type of experiences that are suitable to the readers' ages.

 Children want to know what might happen next.
 A story is a safe place for them to experience dangerous situations.
 When a child reader finds him/herself in a real-life dangerous situation, they can remember the lesson they learned from the book."

 This quote from Bill Barich also speaks to me: